Bureaucracy Relief Act: The current status for the economy and renewable energies such as PV – Image: Xpert.Digital

 📄⏳ Shortened retention periods as an example

-Although the new Bureaucracy Relief Act exceeds the scope of the first two laws (BEG I and II), it still falls short of expectations, especially in comparison to the third Bureaucracy Relief Act of 2020, which enabled savings of 1.2 billion euros in bureaucracy costs.
-At the same time, companies are faced with new bureaucratic challenges, such as the EU Supply Chain Act and the Taxonomy Regulation for the banking sector.
-Both regulations require extensive reports and obligations to provide evidence, which, however, are not recorded in the German bureaucracy measurement.
+While the new Bureaucracy Relief Act surpasses the first two acts (BEG I and II) in scope, it falls short of expectations, particularly compared to the third Bureaucracy Relief Act of 2020, which enabled savings of €1.2 billion in bureaucratic costs.
+At the same time, companies are facing new bureaucratic challenges, such as the EU Supply Chain Directive and the Taxonomy Regulation for the banking sector.
+Both regulations require extensive reporting and documentation obligations, which are not included in the German bureaucracy measurement system.

-🔄🔧 The path to a real trend reversal
+🔄🔧 The path to a real turnaround

-🌈⏫ Still a lot of room for improvement
+🌈⏫ Plenty of room for improvement

-➡️ Comment | BDEW - Federal Association of the Energy and Water Industry is calling for its own bureaucracy relief law for the energy industry
+➡️ Commentary | BDEW - German Association of Energy and Water Industries calls for a separate law to reduce bureaucracy for the energy sector

 🌟🛠️ The special challenge of the energy industry